 The Bank of China logo emphasizes openness to cooperation and broad perspectives.
 The symbols reflect the company’s global goal of providing its services across China.
 The emblem highlights the bank’s domestic and international operations.

-The Bank of China’s history began in 1912, following the fall of the Qing Dynasty and the establishment of the Republic of China.
-Under Chen Jintao’s leadership, the institution was built upon the foundation of the Imperial Bank of China.
-This step was part of a broader initiative to modernize the nation’s financial system.
+The Bank of China was founded in 1912 after the fall of the Qing dynasty and the creation of the Republic of China.
+Under Chen Jintao, it was formed from the Imperial Bank of China as part of a wider effort to modernize the country’s financial system.
+In its early years, the bank managed state finances and issued currency, effectively acting as a central bank.

 Meaning and History